ayoung5555/Memory-Anchor/README.md

 3. Enable Developer mode by toggling the switch in the top right corner.

-4. Click on the "Load unpacked" button in the top left and select the cloned repository folder (`497-Chrome-Extension`).
+4. Click on the "Load unpacked" button in the top left and select the cloned repository folder.

 5. The extension should now be loaded in developer mode and ready to use.